LightSys/midwife-EMR/README.md

 ## Status

-Alpha - development is ongoing.
+Alpha - development is ongoing and nearing on-site pilot.

 ## Technology

-- Nodejs - version v0.10.28 (or latest)
+- Nodejs - version v0.10.29 (or latest)
 - MySQL

 Web based and compatible with tablet browsers.

 ## Contributions

-Contributions, comments, suggestions and pull requests are welcome.
+Contributions, comments, suggestions, issues and pull requests are welcome.

 ## License